 Weebly opened up a big back door for hackers through its App Center.
-You can really count the quality apps available on the app center.
-We highly recommend not to install or test any unnecessary apps and follow understand the below points:
+You can really count the quality apps available on the app center with your fingers.
+We highly recommend not to install or test any unnecessary apps and understand the below points:

 - Most of the reviews are fake reviews.
 We can see an app has over 150 reviews with only 3 single star reviews and remaining all are 4 / 5 stars.
 This is almost impossible case even with the high quality apps as users tend to leave a review mostly for issues and problems.

 - Weebly’s own apps are not working as intended, this indicates the poor quality of code and integration which is an easy entry point for hackers.

 - Some of the apps collect personal data directly from your Weebly account and create account on external developer site.
 Avoid using such apps as they have your Weebly credentials and there are no guarantee they will dispose your details any other third parties.

 We highly recommend discussing with the developer before buying an app and avoid installing free apps to safeguard your content.

 We have seen users using embed code element throughout the site without testing appropriately.
 When we were running this website (webnots.com) on Weebly, we came across a strange problem.
 We were using two lines of widget code to display social sharing icons using embed code element.
 The page was loading perfect with social icons on desktop.
 But on mobiles, it was automatically redirected to a pornography site.
 It took quite sometime to find out the issue as we did not test it on mobile devices.

 Over the period of time you will forget what codes are added on which pages of your site.
 So, use embed code element only if you need and know what you are doing.
 Ensure to keep an eye on readymade widgets (like weather, clock, calendar, social icons, etc.) regularly to protect your site from the malware.

 12. Modify HTML / CSS Only if Required